rampaa/JL/README.md

 Download from the [releases page](https://github.com/rampaa/JL/releases).
 Prefer the x86 version for 50-80% less memory usage.

-IMPORTANT: If you are using Winsows 7, you MUST use the x86 version because of a .NET bug.
+IMPORTANT: If you are using Windows 7 and you intend to use EPWING dictionaries, you MUST use the x86 version because of a .NET bug.
 See the [link](https://github.com/dotnet/runtime/issues/66272) for more details.

 ## Screenshots